 What incentives do you offer to long-standing clients?

 How readily available are your products or equipment parts?

 Do you offshore your production overseas?
-If so, which countries do you offshore your production activities to?
+If so, to which countries do you offshore your production activities?

 Do you offer ongoing staff training and development?
 If so, how much is spent annually on this training?